-ACCOMMODATION: Mepo Okum Eco Camp (or similar) Grade: Simple Hut
+Mepo Okum Eco Camp (or similar) Grade: Simple Hut

 MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 12 - Explore the monasteries and villages of Majuli We will spend today exploring the island on foot, visiting some of its monasteries and learning a little more about Majuli's unique traditions.
 The monasteries are still seen as centres for learning, drama and dance, and the ethnic culture of the Mishing and the Deori have remained relatively unchanged for centuries.
 Several of the satras specialise in making masks and we'll have the chance to see how they are made, and learn the myths and stories behind their designs.
 Besides its cultural importance, the island is also well known for its migratory birdlife, affording us some possibilities of an encounter or two with some of its resident birds.
 As we explore the island we'll spot bee eaters, adjuntant stork and kingfishers perched on poles looking for their next meal.
-Our accommodation is close to a tributary and for those up early it offers a great chance for some pre-breakfast bird watching.
+Our accommodation is close to a tributary and for those up early it offers a great chance for some prebreakfast bird watching.

-ACCOMMODATION: Mepo Okum Eco Camp (or similar) Grade: Simple Hut
+Mepo Okum Eco Camp (or similar) Grade: Simple Hut

 MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 13 - Return to the mainland and drive to Mon, Nagaland This morning we say goodbye to our stilt houses and take the ferry back to the mainland and drive to the town of Mon.
 Mon is the district headquarters for the region and a town populated almost exclusively by Konyaks and Aos; tribes distinguishable by their elaborate dress, adorned with a rich array of jewellery and colourful designs.
 As we are back in Nagaland the roads deteriorate again and it's slow going.
 We'll arrive in Mon this afternoon and have the rest of the day free to explore.
+There are very limited accommodation options in Mon and our guesthouse is very simple.
+Rooms are twin shares with en suite bathrooms however the water supply can be erratic so hot water isn't always available.

-ACCOMMODATION: Paramount Guesthouse (or similar) Grade: Simple Guesthouse
+ACCOMMODATION: Teihpha Cottage (or similar) Grade: Simple Guesthouse